pollen8/the-coven/Readme.md

 sadness you mother finally admits you might be more suited to witch craft and decides to send you to the Coven to be accepted as an apprentice.

-After a short but adventurous journey you arrive at the Coven only to find it in deserted bar an old forgetful cat called Dave.
+After a short but adventurous journey, through lands that reek with poison and rot, you arrive at the Coven only to find it in deserted bar an old forgetful cat called Dave.
 Accompanied by the cat you are drawn to a pulsating compass enscribed with the words "seek what was lost".
 Upon picking it up the needle swings firmly towards the north and the dial rotates to align the needle with the symbol hat.